pg-spot-ops/pg-spot-operator/README.md

   * Better integration with typical DevOps flows
   * More security, e.g. certificate access
   * A CLI for ad-hoc DBA operations

+## VC inquiries

+As crazy as it might sound, the math and initial interviewing show that such a solution (in a more polished form) would be commercially very well viable, and we're going to give it a try.
+To speed up the development though, we'd also be interested in VC dollars - thus feel free to reach out to info@pgspotops.com if you happen to possess some.